openoms/bitcoin-tutorials/phonewallet.md

 ## Further advice
 * Set up a password manager.
 [Bitwarden](https://bitwarden.com/) is a good open-source option with free, encrypted cloud storage and self hosting ability.
+* the Time-Based One Time Password (TOTP) authentication (Google Authenticator / Authy) is the best 2FA option for most.
+Don't run it on the same device and store the backup secret in a password manager
 * if using email don't login to the email account on the same device - use a dedicated, unique, pseudonymous email with end-to-end encrypted providers like [Protonmail](https://protonmail.com/) or [TutaNota](https://tutanota.com/) - store the login in a password manager
-* if using Time-Based One Time Password (TOTP) authentication (Google Authenticator / Authy) don't run it on the same device and store the backup secret in a password manager
 * carefully note the 24 words seed down to paper ([pencil lasts more then ink](https://en.bitcoin.it/wiki/Seed_phrase#Paper_and_Pencil_Backup)) / etch into metal and store in a safe place
 * it is the safest to store the phone switched off (the encryption key leaves the memory and not only protected by the lockscreen)
 * the 2FA creates a 2-of-2 multisig with Blockstream which [can only be accessed after 365 days with only the seed](https://help.blockstream.com/hc/en-us/articles/900001536126-I-ve-lost-access-to-my-2FA-how-do-I-access-my-funds-) (in case of losing access to the 2FA or Blockstream disappearing)